PacificBiosciences/ExperimentalPipelineOptionsDocs/HGAP/defaults.md

 ```

 ### Generic
+These are minimal settings.
 You can use these to let the tool generate its own defaults.

 Comments can be removed.
 But note that strict JSON disallows trailing commas
 for the final field of any dictionary section.